Margaret Thatcher once said anyone on a bus over the age of 25 is a failure.

 We’re not sure why and when people started to attribute the quote to Mrs Thatcher, but the Economist says she reportedly said it in 1986.

 The Guardian reported in 2005 that Mrs Thatcher may have quoted the line to the founder and chairman of Stagecoach transport group Sir Brian Souter at an awards ceremony.
-We’ve contacted Sir Brian to confirm.
+Sir Brian told us this was untrue.

 MPs seem unable to agree on exactly which age the quote refers to: some say 30, while others say 26 or 25.